St. Mary's Park (Bronx): 20th century

 In 1903, the New York City Department of Parks and Recreation granted the New York Central Railroad permission to lay tracks underneath the park, as part of the realignment of the Spuyten Duyvil and Port Morris Railroad line.
 The 2200 to 2300 ft tunnel was finally built through the park in 1905, and the former segment of the line was eventually abandoned, and the 1.2 acre occupied by the tracks were returned to the park in 1912.
 Parkland was expanded further by an additional .8 acre in 1968.

 The park spawned numerous recreation programs in the Bronx.
 The borough's first playground opened in St. Mary's Park in 1914.
 At this time, the park also had a baseball diamond, two tennis courts, and a children's farm garden.
 In response to rapid population growth and residential construction in the neighborhood, three additional playgrounds opened in the park between 1938 and 1941.
 After World War II, Parks Commissioner Robert Moses inaugurated a citywide recreation program to provide places to play and socialize in cold weather months.
 New York's first full-service, indoor recreation center opened at St. Mary's in 1951.
 Designed by the architectural firm of Brown, Lawford, and Forbes, the building housed an indoor swimming pool, gymnasium, locker and shower rooms, and meeting rooms for classes and community programs.
 Murals of Marvel Comics superheroes were painted in the center in the early 1970s and repainted in 1991.

 In 1996, a quarter-mile fitness loop and two additional tennis courts were installed in St. Mary's Park with city funds allocated by the City Council.

 21st century

 In 2006, the Parks Department completed the installation of synthetic turf at the park.
+New York Road Runners hosts a weekly 2.75-mile Open Run.

-In a New York Post exposé, it was claimed that the park is saturated with drug needles, drug users, and is hence unsafe, with 21,434 needles found within the park between May and October 2018.
-Efforts to stop the amount of needles within the park, particularly through specially placed receptacles, have not been successful according to the Post, with just 163 needles being collected between May and October 2018.
+By the 2010s, the park was saturated with drug needles and drug users.
+The New York Post found that 21,434 needles had been collected within the park between May and October 2018.
+Efforts to stop the amount of needles within the park, particularly through specially placed receptacles, had not been successful, with just 163 needles being collected between May and October 2018.